 03. “Whiplash” by Damien Chazelle (USA): The Black Swan goes Jazz of the year, Whiplash is not only interesting and breathtaking but the structure of the story is very different, making this film a crazy jazz dance that will shake your bones out of your chair.
 Not mentioning great well deserved acting Oscar nominations!

 04. “Birdman or The Unexpected Virtue of Ignorance” by Alejandro González Inárritu (USA): As everybody keeps saying, Birdman is brilliant!
-It’s also Black Swanish but very interesting because of its form- a film without cuts.
+Not mentioning very interesting because of its format, which is a film without cuts.
 The cinematography here is perfect and the script is very well written when it comes to separate the reality from the madness.
 Simply genius!

 05. “Blind” by Eskil Vogt (Norway): Despite not being as famous as the previous films, Blind is an incredible Norwegian production that tells the crazy imaginations of a woman who just became blind.
 Being in her apartment alone for the whole day, she imagines what’s happening with the world out there, resulting in a film that mixes Eternal Sunshine of the Spotless Mind with Amelie but in a very modern and unique way.

 06. “Interstellar” by Christopher Nolan (USA): There is a point in Interstellar that I believe Christopher Nolan lost himself in his theories.
 However, the magnitude, creativity, and courage of what this film is about has never been seen on cinema before.
 That’s why I believe Interstellar deserves to be here.
 Not mentioning the incredible images and Matthew’s acting.
 It’s definitely one of a kind journey!